April 1, 2026

 You return from maternity leave to find your employer reassigned you to an entry-level role with a significant pay cut.
 You resign because staying is not a realistic option.

-What These Examples Have in Common
+What All Wrongful Termination Examples Have in Common

 Each scenario above involves one of three things: a protected class, a protected activity, or a legal right you exercised.
 In every case, your employer used a stated reason, such as cost-cutting, insubordination, or poor performance, to cover the real reason.